Emma Slomkowski is a South African woman and

 The best trait to bring with you is patience; which is a trait you’ll need have both inside and outside the classroom.
 The language barrier was a bit of a problem sometimes.
-No matter where you are, try learn and pick up as much of the language as you can.
-This eventually makes it easier to order a simple dish of noodles without relying on Google translate.
-I found the locals really appreciate your effort in ordering food in Vietnamese.
+No matter where you are,

 I didn’t expect that my students would become my friends and I developed some very special relationships too.
 In the end, I did not anticipate through all the ups and downs, that I would fall in love with teaching in Vietnam (and in general) as much as I did.

 You were originally on a much different career-path.
 Tell us about your college study experiences and how/why you made the switch to teaching.

 When I started studying law, I thought that I had chosen my ultimate and final career-path.
 University was exciting, I was independent and I definitely tried to make the best out of my university experience.
 I tried to not forget the importance of learning during my years at university.
 I learnt to take a more proactive role while I was studying, and outside of studying law.
 I was definitely driven to study and finish my